 ‘Tis the season for getting bonus miles when you transfer your credit card points to specific airlines – and trust us, that's not a bad thing.

-Chase just rolled out a brand new 30% transfer bonus when sending Chase Ultimate Rewards points to British Airways.
-But this bonus runs only runs through July 31, so you've got just under a week left to put it to use.
+But this bonus runs only runs through this Friday, Sept.
+22, so you've got just a few days left to put it to use.

 Read up on Chase transfer partners and how to transfer your points to airlines like British Airways.

 These transfer bonuses are basically free airline miles – it’s a great way to get even more value out of your credit card points.
-After disappearing throughout much of the pandemic, these transfer bonuses have made a huge comeback lately.
-Case in point: You can also get a 50% bonus when transferring Chase points to Marriott.
+And there have been some stunners lately.

-The current 60,000-point bonus on the Chase Sapphire Preferred® Card can get you far with this transfer bonus.
-You can also transfer points to airlines from cards like the Chase Sapphire Reserve®.
+The current bonus on the *chase sapphire preferred* can get you far with this transfer bonus.
+You can also transfer points to airlines from cards like the*chase sapphire reserve*, among several others.
 Just keep in mind: Even with a hefty bonus, you should never transfer points without a purpose to use them in mind, as these transfers are a one-way street – you can’t get them back to your Chase account.

 Keep reading for our favorite ways to maximize this bonus!

 One of the cheapest ways to book flights to Hawaii involves … British Airways?